 For an overnight backpacking trip having a medical kit is a must.
 Things CAN and WILL go wrong (speaking from our personal experience) so it’s always best to go prepared.

 There are some great ultralight medical kits available that come with all the necessary basics to care for small wounds, blisters, bleeding, and scratches.
-Most medial kits also include medications like ibuprofen, aspirin, and sting relief wipes.
+Most medical kits also include medications like ibuprofen, aspirin, and sting relief wipes.

 This ultralight medical kit weighs 8 oz taking up very little space and weight in your pack.

 I don’t know how I lived without a portable charger before I got one.
 Over the years phone batteries seem to be getting worse, not better, and these days my phone only lasts a few hours, especially outdoors.
 Maybe it’s the 10,000 videos and photos I take on every backpacking trip.
 Who knows…

 Other factors play a role in our phone battery life like weather and altitude.
 In colder conditions and in altitude phones use up more battery and can die overnight even if you set it on airplane mode and don’t use it.
 That is certainly not the ideal situation to wake up to especially if you need to look up maps or make an emergency call.

 Nowadays I always bring a small portable battery so I can charge my phone and camera especially on multi-day backpacking trips.

 Everyone poops.
 There is no denying it.
 But what do you do when you need to go #2 outdoors and you can’t hold it until the end of the trip?

 Following the “Leave No Trace” guidelines it’s our responsibility as hikers, backpackers, and campers to leave the wilderness better than we found it – without any trace of us being there.
 To do so we recommend carrying a small shovel like The Deuce by TheTentLab for outdoor bathroom needs.